oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 associated to the SD-JWT (i.e., using the `cnf` claim [@!RFC7800]).
 The strength of the binding is conditional upon the trust in the protection of the private key of the key pair an SD-JWT is bound to.

-SD-JWT can be used with any JSON-based representation of claims, including JSON-LD.
+SD-JWT can be used with any JSON-based representation of claims.

 This specification aims to be easy to implement and to leverage established and widely used data formats and cryptographic algorithms